Poems

 before it hailed.
 The sky enacts

-the only drama here, he said.
+the only drama here,

 He took the 8:12 from Chicago to Manhattan,